Flocking Frequently Asked Questions

 Can I just flock the worn spots?

-Yes you can, but the colors may be different due to sun
+Yes you can, but the flock colors may have faded or look different due to sun

 exposure.
 Nylon flock hold its color better than Rayon,